 Dr. Saju Joy is the Chief Executive Officer of MUSC Health Charleston Division and a maternal-fetal medicine specialist holding the academic role of clinical professor at the Medical University of South Carolina.
 Dr Joy completed medical school at the University of North Carolina at Chapel Hill, residency at the University of Florida Health Sciences Center Jacksonville and fellowship training at the Ohio State University.
 He has held faculty appointments at Wake Forest University and Virginia Tech Carilion School of Medicine.
 Dr. Joy's clinical and research interests include in-utero fetal therapy and the impact of obesity on pregnancy.

-Dr. Zoher Kapasi is the Dean of College of Health Professions at the Medical University of South Carolina in Charleston, South Carolina.
+Dr. Zoher Kapasi is the Dean of the College of Health Professions at the Medical University of South Carolina in Charleston, South Carolina.

 Before becoming the dean, Dr. Kapasi served as the Director and Professor in the Division of Physical Therapy and Vice Chair of Education of the Department of Rehabilitation Medicine at Emory University School of Medicine in Atlanta, Georgia.
-He received his Bachelor's and Master's Degrees in Physical Therapy from the University of Bombay, India, Ph.D. in Anatomy/Immunobiology from Medical College of Virginia, Virginia Commonwealth University, Richmond, Virginia and Executive MBA from the Goizueta Business School, Emory University, Atlanta.
-He did post-doctoral work in Immunology at Basel Institute for Immunology, Switzerland and Medical College of Virginia.
+He received his Bachelor's and Master's Degrees in Physical Therapy from the University of Bombay, India, Ph.D. in Anatomy/Immunobiology from Medical College of Virginia, Virginia Commonwealth University, Richmond, Virginia and an Executive MBA from the Goizueta Business School, Emory University, Atlanta.
+He did post-doctoral work in Immunology at the Basel Institute for Immunology, Switzerland and the Medical College of Virginia.
 After graduation, his research focused on age-related changes in immune function and the effects of exercise and nutrition on the immune system.

 “Technology should not only support the business of health care – it should elevate the care experience for both patients and providers."